-Trauma to the spinal vertebrae can also lead to minor or severe fractures.
-Such trauma could come from a fall, a forceful jump, a car accident, or any event that stresses the bones in the spine past its breaking point.
+Trauma to the spinal vertebrae also can lead to minor or severe fractures.
+Such trauma could come from a fall, a forceful jump, a car accident or any event that stresses the bones in the spine past its breaking point.